updatecli/website/content/docs/prologue/introduction.md

 toc: true
 ---

-Updatecli is a tool uses to apply file update strategies.
+Updatecli is a tool uses to define and apply file update strategies.
 It reads a yaml or a go template configuration file, then works into three stages:

-1. Source: Based on a rule fetch a value from a third location that will be injected in later stages.
+1. Source: Based on a rule fetch a value from a third location that will be injected into later stages.
 2. Conditions: Ensure that conditions are met based on the value retrieved during the source stage.
 3. Target: Update and publish the target files based on a value retrieved from the source stage.